HeyThisHaku/HeyThisHaku/README.md

 - 👋 Hi, I’m @HeyThisHaku
-- 👀 I’m interested in Devops, Programming & Cyber Security Stuff
+- 👀 I’m interested in Devops & DevSecOps, Programming & Cyber Security Stuff
-- 🌱 I’m currently learning Embeded System, Network Security and Automation System
+- 🌱 I’m currently learning about blue team domain in cyber security
-- 💞️ I’m looking to collaborate on project develop or pentesting
+- 💞️ I’m looking to collaborate on project develop application or system & Evaluate system in security way
 - 📫 How to reach me email at sandikabala@gmail.com